 Ann Belford Ulanov, M.Div, Ph.D., is an internationally known and practicing Jungian analyst in New York City; Professor Emerita of Psychology and Religion at Union Theological Seminary; and lecturer in the U.S. and abroad.
 She is the author of many books and articles, including Spiritual Aspects of Clinical Work; The Female Ancestors of Christ; The Living God and our Living Psyche; The Unshuttered Heart: Opening to Aliveness and Deadness in the Self; Madness & Creativity; and The Psychoid, Soul and Psyche: Piercing Space/Time Barriers.
 Additionally, with her late husband, Barry Ulanov, she authored The Healing Imagination, and Transforming Sexuality: The Archetypal World of Anima and Animus.

 Monika Wikman, PhD, is a Jungian analyst and astrologer.
-Author of Pregnant Darkness: Alchemy and the Rebirth of Consciousness, she has also contributed chapters, articles and poems to numerous publications.
-A graduate of the Jung–Von Franz Center for Depth Psychology in Zurich, she taught for many years in the graduate department at California State University, Los Angeles, and was a dream researcher at UCSD Medical Center on “Dreams of the Dying.”
-She hosts a non-profit project under Earthways.org, The Center for Alchemical Studies, Santa Fe, New Mexico.
-Ten different podcasts with Monika on various topics can be found at Shrinkrapradio.com and SpeakingofJung.com
+Author of Pregnant Darkness: Alchemy and the Rebirth of Consciousness, she has contributed chapters, articles and poems to numerous journals, and lectures and leads workshops internationally on mythology, active imagination, dreams, wellness, alchemy, and creativity.
+Dr. Wikman, with a degree in Clinical Psychology, and a graduate of the Jung–Von Franz Center for Depth Psychology in Zürich, has taught in the graduate department at California State University, Los Angeles, lives and has a private practice in Tesuque, New Mexico and Gaviota, California.
+Along with her partner, Tom Elsner, she hosts a non-profit project, The Center for Alchemical Studies.

 Earl Collins, PhD, is a native of Belfast, where he studied philosophy and Byzantine Studies.
 For many years a Benedictine monk in Ireland, and for five years Abbot of the Dormitian Abbey in Jerusalem, and has lectured widely in Europe and the United States.
 A priest of the Church of England (currently Vicar of St John’s, Hove, and Officer for Clergy Development in the Diocese of Chichester), he is co-producer of The Glenstal Book of Prayer, and author of The Glenstal Book of Icons, and Meeting Christ in His Mysteries.
 Dr. Collins, who studied for two years at the Jung Institute in Zurich, is fascinated by the relationship between mysticism and Jungian psychology.